List of X-Men film series characters: The Omegas

-The Omegas are a group of mutants gathered by Magneto to join his cause and attack Alcatraz island to destroy the mutant cure by killing the mutant Leech.
-They were recruited at a rundown church, and set up encampment in the woods.
+The Omegas are a group of mutants gathered by Magneto to join his cause and attack Alcatraz Island to destroy the mutant cure by killing the mutant Leech.
+They are recruited at a rundown church and set up an encampment in the woods.

 Notable members included Callisto (Dania Ramirez), a mutant with the abilities of super-speed and to locate and analyze mutant powers; Quill (Ken Leung; wrongly credited as Kid Omega), a mutant with the ability to grow sharp quills out of his body; Arclight (Omahyra Mota), a mutant with the ability to create shockwaves by clapping her hands; Psylocke (Meiling Melançon) a mutant with the ability to teleport through shadows; Multiple Man (Eric Dane), a man capable of creating many identical copies of himself; and Juggernaut (Vinnie Jones).
 Other named members included Ash, Phat, Anole, and Glob Herman.

-Callisto was killed by Storm when she was hit by lightning on a metal fence.
-Quill, Arclight, and Psylocke were disintegrated by the Phoenix when escaping Alcatraz.
-Multiple Man was apprehended by the authorities while acting as a distraction.
-Juggernaut was knocked out in the facility.
+Callisto is killed by Storm when she is hit by lightning on a metal fence.
+Quill, Arclight, and Psylocke are disintegrated by the Phoenix when escaping Alcatraz.
+Multiple Man is apprehended by the authorities while acting as a distraction.
+Juggernaut is knocked out in the facility.

 Alternate versions of Callisto (Chloe Kibble), Arclight (Jessica Walker), Psylocke (Ayesha Hussain), Juggernaut (Aaron W. Reed), and a female Quill (Nilly Cetin) appear in Deadpool & Wolverine.
+Eric Dane reprised his role to voice Multiple Man in X-Men: The Official Game.

-Cain Marco/Juggernaut
+Cain Marco / Juggernaut

-Cain Marco/Juggernaut (played by Vinnie Jones in The Last Stand, Aaron W. Reed in Deadpool & Wolverine, and David Leitch in Deadpool 2, voiced by Ryan Reynolds) is a mutant with superhuman strength and durability, who wears a distinctive helmet.
+Cain Marco / Juggernaut (portrayed by Vinnie Jones in The Last Stand, Aaron W. Reed in Deadpool & Wolverine, and David Leitch in Deadpool 2, voiced by Ryan Reynolds) is a mutant with superhuman strength and durability, who wears a distinctive helmet.

 Juggernaut in The Last Stand is freed from a transport truck by Magneto, along with Mystique and Multiple Man.
 During the battle of Alcatraz, he is tasked with finding and killing Leech, but is slowed down and defeated by Kitty Pryde.

-Juggernaut in Deadpool 2 is much larger, and is a prisoner of the Ice Box prison.
+Juggernaut in Deadpool 2 is much larger and is a prisoner of the Ice Box prison.
 He befriends Russell Collins.
-He is freed from containment by Russell and fights the X-Men, but is defeated.
+Russell frees him from containment, and he fights the X-Men but is defeated.

-Juggernaut appears as a member of Cassandra Nova's gang in the Void.
-He is decapitated by X-23 and his helmet used to nullify Nova's powers.
+In Deadpool & Wolverine, Juggernaut appears as a member of Cassandra Nova's gang in the Void.
+He is decapitated by X-23, and his helmet is used to nullify Nova's powers.
 Vinnie Jones turned down the role due to the demands of the costume.